 Follow the manufacturer's instructions for commercially frozen slow cooker meals

-Meal preparation tips
+Meal preparation tips for the slow cooker

 Here are some tips to help you adapt your favourite meals to the slow cooker.
 These are some general rules – experiment with your recipes to see what works best in your appliance.